magento/merchdocs/src/catalog/category-create.md

 1. Click <span class="btn">Save</span> and continue.

 <!--{% if "Default.EE-B2B" contains site.edition %}-->
-## Step 7: Set Category Permissions
+## Step 7: Set the category permissions

 1. Expand ![]({% link images/images/btn-expand.png %}){: .Inline} the **Category Permissions** section and do the following: